Málaga Automobile and Fashion Museum

 With the automobile museum tickets in Malaga you will be able to see almost a hundred restored vehicles that demonstrate the progress over the years, from steam cars to 1910 to compressed air prototypes of 2011.
 You can also see legendary Jaguar models, Aston Martin, Bugatti, Rolls-Royce o Ferrari.

 Senior citizens: 8.00 Euros

 Discounted ticket: 6.00 Euros (children ages 6 – 16 years, professors, etc)

 Student ticket: 4.50 Euros.

-If you want to travel places with me, I suggest you to join me on my Facebook travel page.
+If you want to travel places with us, we suggest you to join us on our Facebook travel page.

-P.S.- This article belongs to www.lemonicks.com.
+P.S.- This article, Fashionable Automobile Museum in Málaga belongs to Le Monde, the Poetic Travels, one of the top Indian Travel Blogs, published by the traveling couple bloggers, Nisha & Vasudevan.
 Reproduction without explicit permission is prohibited.
-If you are viewing this on a website instead of your RSS feed reader, then that website is guilty of stealing my content.
-Kindly do me a favour.
-Please visit my site and help me taking action by letting me know against this theft.
+If you are viewing this on another website other than the RSS feed reader or www.lemonicks.com itself, then that website is guilty of stealing our content.
+Kindly do us a favour by letting us know via Contact Us.
 Thank you.